umputun/remark42/README.md

 1. Set "Site URL" to your domain, ex: `https://remark42.mysite.com`
 1. Under **"Facebook login"** / **"Settings"** fill "Valid OAuth redirect URIs" with your callback url constructed as domain + `/auth/facebook/callback`
 1. Select **"App Review"** and turn public flag on.
 This step may ask you to provide a link to your privacy policy.

+#### Initial import from disqus

+You can migrate comments from disqus.
+This procedure runs on server and works with disqus export file.

+1. Disqus provides an export of all comments on your site in a g-zipped file.
+This is found in your Moderation panel at Disqus Admin > Setup > Export.
+The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
+2. Move this file to your remark42 host and unzip.
+3. Stop remark42 containers if started, i.e. `docker-compose stop`
+4. Run import command - `docker-compose run --rm /srv/remark import --file=<disqus-export-xml> --site=<your site id>`
+5. Start remark42 containers `docker-compose up -d`

 ### Frontend